 Perhaps most blasphemous to Christian onlookers, LaVey also pulled his whole family into the Church of Satan — including his children.
 He even baptized his young daughter into the fold in May 1967.

 LaVey certainly got the attention he was looking for, but he also received harassment and death threats from people who saw him as the literal Devil on Earth.
 Before long, he realized that he had to make some changes.

 The Legacy Of Anton LaVey

 Though Anton LaVey was a central figure in California during the hippie heyday of the 1960s, his time in the sun soon came to an end.
-Charles Manson and his Family murdering several Hollywood luminaries in August 1969 seemed to put a global damper on alternative lifestyles, particularly those associated with Satan.
+The Manson Family murders near the end of the decade seemed to put a global damper on alternative lifestyles — particularly those associated with Satan.

-With the notion of saddling up to the devil falling out of favor, a large number of people abandoned the church in a 1970s exodus that would seemingly never recover.
-Nonetheless, the Church of Satan has since purportedly gained followers in the tens of thousands, as the very notion of Satan these days seems passé.
+With the notion of saddling up to the Devil falling out of favor, a large number of people completely abandoned the church during the 1970s.
+Nonetheless, the Church of Satan soon bounced back as more of a “secret society” — with the same values but far less publicity.

 For the most part, LaVey stopped the public ceremonies and moved his organization underground.
 Still, he occasionally re-emerged in the press to spread the word of Satan until he died of pulmonary edema at age 67.

 Though he died on October 29, 1997, his death certificate lists his date of death as October 31st — Halloween.
 In keeping with his specially cultivated image of dark and mysterious, his family said that they didn’t want his followers to be distracted during their “most important holiday season.”